awfulwoman/infra/README.md

 * Hardware inventory management: handled by [Ansible](ansible).
 * Pretty much everything else: handled by [Flux](flux) and Kubernetes.

 I started out writing this as a series of notes but it's growing into a mini-opera composed of weird sentence structures and addressing a constantly switching audience.
+I shall one day address this issue.

 ---